Top five best kettles

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Looking for our full reviews?
-Click to jump straight to our independent kettle reviews.

-We've tested hundreds of kettles, so that you know which are winners and which to avoid.
+We've tested hundreds of kettles, so that you know which would make a great addition to your kitchen and which to avoid.
 But in case you don't have time to whittle down the choice for yourself, we've rounded up some of our favourite top-scoring Best Buys in the table below.

 Each of the kettles recommended in our table has aced our rigorous lab tests, which include in-depth assessments of boiling speed, noise, usability and energy use.
 We've included our top picks from five different categories, so whether you're looking for an ultra-quiet kettle, a top energy saver or a super-speedy model, there should be something for you.

-Logged in members can view our recommendations in the table.
+Only logged-in Which? members can view our recommendations in the table below.
 If you're not yet a member, you can get instant access with a £1 trial to Which?.

 Best fast boil kettle